5 Segmentation

 gender.m)~1)

 We are going to choose five classes to include in this data.
-While there are formal methods for determining the number of classes to include, remember that you will probably have to abstract them into relatively few groups for these classes to be valuable and understandable.
+While there are formal methods for determining the number of classes to include, keep in mind that for these classes to be useful and understandable, you will probably have to abstract them into relatively few groups.
 This can also be problematic since the behaviors exhibited by the group can become diffuse.

 #-----------------------------------------------------------------